Causing a Commotion

 I need a man to move freely in and out of my life.

-Aside from the fact that I loved seeing male-male kissing, my fascination with gay men had also been fueled by the fact that they were usually promiscuous.
+Next to that I loved seeing male-male kissing, my fascination with gay men had also been fueled by the fact that they were usually promiscuous.
 When it could cost them their life.

 In my opinion, then and now, it made gay men and gay relationships the absolute pinnacle of sexuality.
 They were like Gods.